 From up here you’ll also have a spectacular view of all those autumn leaves colours.

-The festival’s most famed events, the World’s Longest Lunch and World’s Longest Brunch, are back, and expected to bring together a combined 3,000 people.
+The festival’s most famed events, the World’s Longest Lunch and World’s Longest Brunch, are expected to bring together a combined 3,000 people.

 Check out the program and book tickets online.